 Using the same exit proof multiple times

 ReIssuanceRequest requests for the same states.
-Therefore, before reissuing states, the issuing party checks if any of the requested states have already been reissued, through querying
+Therefore, before reissuing states, the issuing party must check if the requested states have already been reissued.
+The CorDapp performs a check through querying

 Detection of invalid